frewsxcv/organize.fyi/src/tech-organizing-handbook.md

 A handbook for workers organizing in the tech industry.

+## Legal

+(Add disclaimer here saying this is not legal advice and you should consult your lawyer)

 ## Contributing

 The Tech Organizing Handbook is an open source project written by people like you.
 The source can be found [on GitHub][repo].